Shatabdi Express: Facilities

 Shatabdi Express trains offer fast connectivity between major cities with only a few intermediate stops and can run at a maximum speed of 150 kph.
-They are fully air-conditioned and passengers are provided with on-board catering.
+Passengers are provided with on-board catering.
 Onboard entertainment systems are available in select trains providing content via satellite.
 Seats in Shatabdi Express have to be reserved in advance as there is no unreserved accommodation, unlike most of the other trains in India.
 Reservation is allowed until up to 30 minutes before the scheduled departure time and the seats are auto allocated by the reservation system.
 Dynamic pricing is applicable on the fares.